Introduction: Tonka Truck RC Conversion With Dump and 4WS Quad Steering

 e) axles: you can buy just the axles via part number AXI30488

-f) servos: any standard servo will do for the steering but the dump bucket will take a stronger 300oz-in servos ... more on this later.
+f) servos: any standard servo will do for the steering but the dump bucket will take a stronger servo like around 200oz-in... more on this later.

 g) wheels: I like the size of the wheels that came with the Wraith Poison Spyder and they are cheap!
 The tread of the BFGOODRICH KRAWLER looks about the right for a dump truck.